 Posted by Pete Albano - December 4-11, 2011 | Updated March 19, 2013 | April 2, 2013 | August 22, 2015

-Classic X-Men stories are told in issues 1 to 66 of the first X-Men series.
+Note: Classic X-Men stories are told in issues 1 to 93 of the first X-Men series.
+Issues 1 to 66 are original stories.
 Issues 67 to 93 are reprints.

-According to Jim Shooter in his blog, one of the things Stan Lee considered important was the splash page at the beginning of a story.
+According to Jim Shooter one of the things Stan Lee considered important was the splash page at the beginning of a story.
 So let's check out the very first page of the first issue of X-Men.

 It begins with the Professor at the top of the page, immediately highlighting his telepathic power, then a big splash panel showing everybody except Jean Grey.
 Notice that none of the team is just standing around?
 They're all sporting action poses.
 Not only that but each one announces his codename and shows his powers and right at the very beginning.
 Works for me.
 This page also makes the point that these super-powered teens are being summoned to a class - to school.
 And if that's not enough, an arrow shaped narrative box points the reader to turn the page!

 The Danger Room isn't referred to explicitly in this inaugural issue - we just have a room with training machines.
-It's almost standard for new X-Men (or New Mutants) to 'show-off' their powers in a controlled setting.
+It's almost standard for new X-Men to 'show-off' their powers in a controlled setting.
 So here goes.
 First up : Beast.

 The wall-bouncing thing is very impressive.